paulshriner/fcc-beda-cert/README.md

 Parses input from the URL with the JavaScript Date() method, returns as a JSON object milliseconds and formatted date, or an error on invalid input.

+### Request Header Parser Microservice

+Parses IP address, language, and user-agent from the request object and returns as a JSON object.

 ## Skills

 - Node.js